 50 pounds of AN = 22,679.6185 grams, so using the above formula:

 So for every 50lb of AN you purchase you will need around 2.5lb of AL.

-Or if you want to spitball (which is not recommended when dealing with energetic materials) for every pound of AN, use 2 tablespoons of Aluminum powder.
+Or if you want to spitball, for every pound of Ammonium Nitrate, use 2 tablespoons of Aluminum powder.

-Once you are at your range mixing is easy.
-Carefully slice open the cold pack without rupturing the water package inside, add 2 spoonfuls of powdered aluminum, mix thoroughly and then seal.
 I like wrapping everything tightly in colored duct tape.
-The tight wrappings keep the mix from leaking if hit with a glancing shot, and the color helps me see what I am aiming at.
+The tight wrappings keep the mix from leaking if hit with a glancing shot.
+The bright color helps me see what I am aiming at.

 This is very simple, and when used with common sense it is relatively safe.

 There are some practical uses of this mixture.
-It is especially useful for long range shooting, as there is no doubt of your hits, but above its practical uses, it is a lot of fun, just make sure you research your local laws, and use an uncommon about of common sense.
+It is especially useful for long range shooting, as there is no doubt of your hits.
+Beyond the practical uses, it is a lot of fun.
+Just make sure you research your local laws, and use an uncommon amount of common sense.

 Use common sense!
 People have been killed using this stuff wrong.
 Shooters have also been held liable for the damage their targets have done.
 Remember, anytime you can “see” and explosion, it can “see” you.
 Watch the video below for proof of that.

 - Never try to blow up something that could create dangerous shrapnel.
 Don’t stick this in lawn mowers, washing machines, glass, cars, or anything else that will cause fragments to break off.
 A man recently had his leg amputated from lawn mower shrapnel when shooting tannerite stuffed in a mower.
 Its best to just shoot the target itself or stick it in watermelons, Easter eggs full of chalk, and plain old piles of dirt.